Installing on Windows

 Browse

 button and then selecting the file in question from your local file system.
-If you don't have a license file yet, please email sales@jscape.com to request for one. -
+If you don't have a license file yet, please email sales@jscape.com to request one. -

 Configure datastore where server configuration data will be located.